All Books

 Key Takeaways

-• The Black Power movement had deep, complex roots even in the rural South.
+• The Black Power movement was active and fiery in the South.

 Who Should Read